Durham County Record Office

 We do make a charge for copies of documents.
 If you cannot visit the Record Office yourself, we can make a search on your behalf.
 Short, specific searches are covered by our Quick Search service.
 For a small fee we will search for an entry in our records and email a copy of the information, if found.

 For longer or more complex requests covering all aspects of family, military and local history, including transcripts of old handwriting that you are unable to read, we offer a professional research service for an hourly fee.
-Contact us for more information.
+Visit our Durham County Record Office: online shop for more information.

 As well as providing facilities for individuals to visit the Record Office, we also welcome visits by groups.
 Alternatively, we can come out to talk to your group or society.
 A charge is made for group visits and talks.
 Contact us for further details.